PaddyFerry/document-manager-assessment/README.md

 - Demonstrate functionality that allows a client to retrieve any given version of document using a endpoint that implements a Content Addressable Storage mechanism.
   - You can query `/api/files/` with `content_md5` which will give you any files that have the exact same content.

+## Things I'd like to add
+- Search by partial name
+- More validation on fields
+- End to end tests
+- Actual deployment settings
+- Folder navigation on frontend
+- A login/register page for the front end lol

 ___